 “That grateful, warm, and fuzzy feeling you have now,” he said.
 “You can’t buy that in the mall, so consider that my Christmas gift to you.”

-And I have to admit… among the gifts I received last year, that was the most memorable and meaningful of all.
+And I have to admit… among the gifts I received that year, that was the most memorable and meaningful of all.

 SELECT AN ARTICLE TO READ NEXT BELOW: